optimizely/labs/labs/computing-experiment-metrics/index.md

 # Computing metrics with event-level experiment data

-This Lab contains a series of notebooks that transform event-level data collected during an Optimizely experiment into several useful experiment datasets:

-- **Experiment units**: the individual units (usually website visitors or app users) that are exposed to a control or treatment in the course of an online experiment.
-- **Experiment events**: the conversion events, such as a button click or a purchase, that was influenced by an experiment.
-We compute this view by isolating the conversion events triggered during a finite window of time (called the attribution window) after a visitor has been exposed to an experiment treatment.
-- **Metric observations**: a mapping of experiment units to metric-specific numerical outcomes observed during an experiment

-In this notebook, we'll walk through an end-to-end workflow for computing a series of metrics with data collected by both Optimizely and a third party during an Optimizely Full Stack experiment.
+In this Lab, we'll walk through an end-to-end workflow for computing a series of metrics with data collected by both Optimizely and a third party during an Optimizely Full Stack experiment.

 ## The experiment